-The apprentice and the program sponsor may enter into an agreement requiring that the apprentice take additional unpaid instruction on the apprentice's own time in excess of the number of paid related instruction hours required by law.109 Unpaid related instruction is often used to fill in additional technical subjects not covered in the regular curriculum.
+The apprentice and the program sponsor may enter into an agreement requiring that the apprentice take additional unpaid related instruction on the apprentice's own time in excess of the number of paid related instruction hours required by law.
+Unpaid related instruction is often used to supplement technical subjects not covered in the core curriculum.
 This type of agreement is outlined in the special provisions section of the apprentice contract.